HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

 1.1.
 Key Imports
 We leverage several powerful libraries for AI, web interaction, and file processing.

-'''python import streamlit as st # For the web UI
-'''python import requests # For making HTTP requests to APIs
-'''python import json # For handling JSON data
-'''python import os # For environment variables and file paths
+import streamlit as st # For the web UI import requests # For making HTTP requests to APIs import json # For handling JSON data import os # For environment variables and file paths

 # For local model optimization
 from optimum.intel.openvino import OVModelForSeq2SeqLM, OVModelForSequenceClassification